 CSP, or Chip Scale Package, is defined as an LED package with a size equal to or less than 20% of an LED chip.
 The CSP product has integrated component features that do not require soldered wire connections, reducing thermal resistance, reducing heat transfer path, and reducing potential sources of error.

-Usually, a light emitting diode (LED) has two key components, the LED chip that emits the light and the LED package which focuses it, enables assembly into lighting products and transfers the heat away to the heat sink.
+Normally a light emitting diode (LED) consists of two key components, the LED chip, which emits the light, and the LED package, which focuses it, allows it to be mounted in lighting products and dissipates the heat to the heat sink.

 Some common examples of packaged LED with power from 0.2 Watt or less (Mid-Power LED), to 10 Watt or less (High-Power LED) or 2 to 50 Watt for Chip on Board LEDs (COB).

-Large LED manufactures design and build both LED chips and packaged LEDs.
-Small manufactures usually purchase LED chips and assemble them into packaged LEDs.
-This explains the enormous, sometimes confusing, variation in packed LEDs specification, performance and quality.
-Packaged LED attributes are defined by both chip and package design and production.
+Large LED manufactures both LED chips and packaged LEDs.
+Small manufacturers usually buy LED chips and assemble them into packaged LEDs.
+This explains the enormous, sometimes confusing differences in specification, performance and quality of the packed LEDs.
+The properties of packaged LEDs are defined by both the design and production of chips and packages.

-If we consider a packaged LED to be the automobile with the LED chip its engine then a CSP LED is an engine on wheels, with minimum body work or other components.
+If we look at a packaged LED as the automobile with the LED chip of its engine, then a CSP LED is an engine on wheels, with minimal bodywork or other components.

 A mid-power LED package (left) compared to CSP LED (right).
-Everything except the LED chip, yellow phosphor and connection pads have been removed.
-This process has results in a significant reduction in scale, leading to further miniaturization of LED based lighting.
+Everything except the LED chip, the yellow phosphor and the connection pads has been removed.
+This process leads to a significant reduction of the scale, leading to further miniaturization of LED-based lighting.

 Below, some examples of Samsung CSP LEDs, with different single variations and two array types (2x2 and 3x3).